root2022IIITC/IIITC/README.md

 # Intra- and Inter-frame Iterative Temporal Convolutional Networks for Video Stabilization
 Official project page for paper, Intra- and Inter-frame Iterative Temporal Convolutional Networks for Video Stabilization.

-we show an example videos to compare our work with other methods.
+we show an example video to compare our work with other methods.
  ![result demo](./docs/result_demo.gif)

-The video can be obtained [here](https://www.youtube.com/watch?v=RiOOc_clpjE) .
+The example video can be obtained [here](https://www.youtube.com/watch?v=a5vZuPchmqw) .

 ## Dataset
  ![dataset demo](./docs/dataset_demo.gif)